Cook County prosecutors dismiss all charges against R. Kelly

 Foxx said Kelly’s accusers “are to be commended for their bravery and their relentless pursuit of justice no matter how long it took.”

-One Kelly accuser, Lanita Carter, told the Tribune she was devastated when she heard the news.
+One Kelly accuser, Lanita Carter, told the Chicago Tribune she was devastated when she heard the news.

 “If you believe me, then you fight for me.
 If you believe me, you advocate for me,” she said.